CCurl/c4/README.md

     - STK_SZ is the size of the combined DATA and RETURN stacks.
     - LSTK_SZ is the size of the loop stack.
     - LOCALS_SZ is the size of the locals buffer.
-    - DICT_SZ is the size (number of entries) of the dictionary.
     - FLT_SZ is the size of the float stack.
     - The _PIN__ define indicates that the board supports digitalWrite(), et al.
     - The __FILES__ define indicates that the board supports LittleFS.